getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

   the file if it is missing on Sentry.
 The code file should be provided to allow server-side stack walking of binary crash reports, such as Minidumps.

+`image_vmaddr`:

+: _Optional_: Preferred load address of the image in virtual memory, as declared in the headers of the image.
+When loading an image, the operating system may still choose to place it at a different address.

+  Symbols and addresses in the native image are always relative to the start of the image and do not consider the preferred load address.
+It is merely a hint to the loader.

 `arch`:

 : _Optional_: Architecture of the module.
 If missing, this will be backfilled by